-Chase is a Paris raised classically trained multilingual bass baritone & Jazz vocalist with a 3 octave range. and sings in 10 languages.
-He has studied with jazz singers Valerie Beatson, Lucy Philips, Claire Martin OBE, opera stars Franco Pomponi, & Ross Ramgobin, and X factor coach Ade Bayo.
+Paris raised classically trained bass baritone Jazz vocalist.
+3 octave range.
+Sings in 10 languages.
+Studied with jazz singers Valerie Beatson, Lucy Philips, Claire Martin OBE, opera stars Franco Pomponi, & Ross Ramgobin, and X factor coach Ade Bayo.

 Chase speaks several languages, and is professional bilingual native speaking British & French voice over talent.
 He has a clear, young, natural, and friendly voice with a warm timbre playing between 15 and 35 years old in a low to mid register.

 Topline, Lead Vocals, Backing, & Harmonies.